How to Lock and Unlock Cells Using Checkboxes in Google Sheets

 Published on

-There are so many uses of tick mark aka checkboxes in Google Sheets.
-Dependent checkboxes are my favorite ones so far.
-Here is one more awesome tip using checkboxes.
-You can lock and unlock cells using checkboxes in Google Sheets.
+Checkboxes, also known as tick boxes, have many uses in Google Sheets.
+Dependent checkboxes are my favorite so far, but here’s another great tip: you can lock and unlock cells using checkboxes in Google Sheets.

-It works like this.
-Assume I want to lock certain cells in each row and control them with checkboxes.
-For example, I want to lock/unlock the cells in the range A2:D2 by toggling the tick box in cell E2.
+Imagine you want to lock cells in each row and control them with checkboxes.
+For example, you want to lock/unlock the cells in the range A2:D2 by toggling the checkbox in cell E2.

-You can control the locking and unlocking of cells in two ways.
-You can either use a single checkbox or multiple checkboxes in each row.
-Let me show you both the tips.
+You can control the locking and unlocking of cells in two ways:

-Follow the below steps to configure the cells and tick boxes.
+Follow these steps to configure the cells and checkboxes:

 Steps: